jwmount/roll365/README.md

 1. The Roll365 Project

 Roll365 is a work bench.
-Some of the lessons learned from earlier versions of the Think360 logistics software can be tried out and refined here.
+Some of the questions raised from earlier versions of the Think360 logistics software are tried out and refined here.
+The size of the app is reduced from a total of 24 data models.

 1.1  Some of the quesitons of interest are:
 * How difficult is it to limit association nesting to 1 level?
 (The original version went as deep as 5 levels which worked and was unmaintainable.)